surajbadhe/ecommece-store-spring/README.md

 ## Description

-The Ecommerce Sports Store is a robust backend service for a modern online retail platform, built with Java and Spring Boot.
-It provides a complete and scalable foundation for managing products, brands, shopping carts, and orders.
+The Ecommerce Sports Store is a backend service for a online retail platform, built with Java and Spring Boot.
+It provides a complete foundation for managing products, brands, shopping carts, and orders.

-This application is designed with a clean, layered architecture and exposes a comprehensive RESTful API, making it easy to integrate with any frontend client (like React, Angular, or mobile apps) or other microservices.
+This application is designed with a clean, 3 layer architecture and exposes a comprehensive RESTful API, making it easy to integrate with any frontend client (like React, Angular, or mobile apps) or other microservices.

 ## Architecture